amoudgl/funnybot/README.md

 ````

 In case of any errors, missing dependencies or more info, refer to [torch-rnn](https://github.com/jcjohnson/torch-rnn).

-## Results

-A 3-layer character level LSTM network with 512 hidden units in each layer is trained on the F.R.I.E.N.D.S dataset with NVIDIA Tesla K40 GPU.
-Samples can be drawn using the trained checkpoint files available at `src/saved_checkpoints/friends/`.

 ## Contributions and TODOs
 * Data compiled from `utils/friends.py` contains many extra headers, which were manually removed.
 It would be great if this task could be automated.